 Health coaching is a fast-growing career within the multi-billion dollar health and wellness industry.
 As of 2024, it’s a $7.6 billion service market with a strong growth outlook, according to the United States Health Coaching Market Report by Research and Markets.

-An estimated 128,000 health coaches and health educators advise and motivate clients to change lifestyle habits and to manage chronic conditions such as diabetes, and demand is predicted to keep increasing.
+An estimated 128,000 health coaches and health educators advise and motivate clients to change lifestyle habits and manage chronic conditions such as diabetes, and demand is predicted to keep increasing.
 While the US Bureau of Labor Statistics has not tracked health coaches specifically, similar careers’ employment rates are all growing faster than average, including health education specialists (7% growth), dietitians and nutritionists (7% growth), and fitness instructors (14% growth).

 Where are new coaching opportunities expected to grow?